neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/components.md

 ***Q: What differences do you notice between the appearance of males and females?***

 ***Q: If aggressive FAPs should only be elicited by the presence of other males, what sensory cues could be used to appropriately trigger the FAPs?***

+A *bite* is a component of aggression and can be defined as *contact of the male's mouth against an object*. *Bite rate* can then be used to quantify aggression.

+***Q: Mathematically define 'bite rate' (how would you calculate it?).***

+[^intro-stickleback]: For example, see the landing page for 'innate behavior' from [Kahn Academy](https://www.khanacademy.org/science/ap-biology/ecology-ap/responses-to-the-environment/a/innate-behaviors).
+However, note that the reference for this result is a textbook, not [the original article](https://psycnet.apa.org/record/1938-03659-001).
+The data from the [publication in German](https://onlinelibrary.wiley.com/doi/10.1111/j.1439-0310.1937.tb01422.x) is not available.
+Based on replications of the original experiments, it turns out that [Tinbergen's results from the 1937 paper may be less clear](https://www.jstor.org/stable/4534445#metadata_info_tab_contents).

+***Q: Would a male stickleback fish's bite rate be higher in the presence of another male or another female?***

 ⏸️ PAUSE here for class-wide discussion